-For example, to set up an account in Tangerine Bank you must have either Canadian ID(BCID) or another bank account in the country to issue yourself with a cheque to prove your identity.
+For example, to set up an account in Tangerine Bank, you must have either a Canadian ID (BCID) or another bank account in the country to issue yourself with a cheque to prove your identity.

-The offer we got was 6 months no bank charges with TD Bank and then just recently moved to CIBC and got no fees for 1 year.
-So all in all 1 and a half years no fees.
+We got six months, no bank charges with TD, and no fees for one year with CIBC.
+So all in all, 1 and a half years no fees.

 21. You can organise everything on day 1 when moving to Vancouver.

-You can easily get yourself nicely set up on day one and our article on 6 Essential Services You Can Do On Day One has you covered.
+You can quickly get yourself nicely set up on day one, and our post on 6 Essential Services You Can Do On Day One has you covered.

 22. You will quickly find out that you need a credit card.